OpenGVLab/InternVL/classification/README.md

 ### Manage Jobs with Slurm.

-For example, to train `InternImage` with 8 GPU on a single node for 300 epochs, run:
+For example, to train `InternVL` with 8 GPU on a single node for 300 epochs, run:

 `InternViT-6B`: